Skip to navigation Skip to content

 Recording results

 Each time they complete a quality check, the Quality Checker records the outcome in QST.
-This sends an email straight away to the Service Officer and their Team Leader advising the outcome.
+An email is sent to the Service Officer and their Team Leader advising the QC outcome.
 Individual results are captured in QST.

 Feedback

-After performing quality checking on selected transactions, an email is sent to the Service Officers and Team Leader's email box.
-The email includes details about the check and the result, including any errors identified.
+The QC feedback email includes details about the check and the result, including any errors identified.

 Feedback on errors must: